top of page

 https://www.abc.net.au/news/2019-11-03/nsw-police-complaints-watchdog-funding-row/11667350

-MORE THAN 1,000 MISCONDUCT ALLEGATIONS AGAINST WA POLICE FILED IN THREE MONTHS - 2019 WA
+MORE THAN 1,000 MISCONDUCT ALLEGATIONS AGAINST WA POLICE FILED IN THREE MONTHS - 2019 WESTERN AUSTRALIA

 In a new report, WA’sin the state’s police fo Corruption and Crime Commission has revealed it identified 1,836 misconduct allegations between 1 April 2019 and 30 June 2019.
 The CCC attributes this unusually large number to a backlog of reports that had built up due to staff turnover and vacancies.